tribbie/vagrant-python-poetry/README.md

     cd ~/code
     poetry new demo

-Add your python modules needed for your FastAPI project
+Add the python modules needed for your FastAPI project

     cd demo
     poetry shell